windmill-labs/windmilldocs/docs/apps/6_app_settings.md

 #### Connect

-The data source can be connected to the output of another component, to an output of a background script, the state or the context.
+The data source can be connected to the output of another component, to an output of a background runnable, the state or the context.

 The status of the connection if displayed.